tweag/FawltyDeps/README.md

 ### My project is using Python version before v3.8, can I still use FawltyDeps?

 Yes!
-Even though FawltyDeps itself runs on Python >=v3.8, we support analyzing projects that run on any version of Python 3.
+Even though FawltyDeps itself runs on Python >=v3.8, we try to support analyzing projects that run on any version of Python 3.

 As explained in the previous two questions, FawltyDeps itself does not need to run inside the same Python environment as you project and its dependencies.